syncfusion-content/windowsforms-docs/WindowsForms/QTP/Installation-and-Deployment.md

-Patches are not provided for Essential QuickTest Professional.
+Patches are not provided for the Essential QuickTest Professional.
 In case of any fix requested by the user, the assemblies are sent.
 These assemblies are then to be placed under the following location:

 _(Installed location of the product)\Bin\_